Crafting

 He then brought his engineering leadership to BuzzFeed.
 As VP of Engineering, he oversaw the hiring of dozens of engineers, shaped the overall tech team structure and culture across 4 offices, and managed teams that delighted users with BuzzFeed Quizzes, News, Tasty Recipes and more.

 As a sports fan, Luke is thrilled to apply his expertise to Elias' deep archive of sports data.
 His enthusiasm for sports stats dates back to childhood, when he learned to score a baseball game at age 8.
-He keeps a scorecard from a 1989 Mets game where not a single assist was recorded—a feat the National League had not witnessed since 1954.

 Elias historians